 Marketers recommend that we select three words to describe ourselves.
-If you had to choose words to describe your board’s attitude about fundraising, what three would you choose?
+If you had to choose words to describe your board’s attitude about fundraising, what words would you choose?

-I frequently write about every day but often looked, ideas that ingenious nonprofit leaders use to increase their income.
-Today, we start with your board.
+I frequently write about everyday but often overlooked ideas that ingenious nonprofit leaders use to increase their income.
+Today, the focus is on boards and fundraising.

 What board ideas are overlooked?
 Here’s one.
 If you educate and lead your board, you can focus their energy on obtaining revenue.
-In short, ingenious nonprofit leaders empower their board’s move from being eager, confused, and anxious about fundraising towards energized, focused, and confident.
+In short, ingenious nonprofit leaders empower their board’s move from being eager, confused, and anxious about fundraising to energized, focused, and successful.

 Leaders lead.
 You ask board members to lead.
 You charge them, among other things, to help you develop strategies to ensure the availability of sufficient resources.
 “A board has a legal duty of ‘due care’ that involves ensuring that there are enough resources for the organization now and in the future,” advises the Center for Nonprofit Risk Management.
 You charge board members with developing successful strategies to create adequate resources.
 (Note: This doesn’t mean that they must fundraise.
 It means that they must find ways to obtain resources.
 A board that helps with fundraising happens to be a strategy that works for nearly all nonprofits.)

 You need the money.
-For eight of the last ten years, nonprofits as a sector ended the year in the red as of this writing.
-You need the energy and labor of an active, helpful, and focused board so you end the year in the black.
+For eight of the last ten years, the nonprofit sector ended the year in the red as of this writing.
+You need the energy and labor of an active, helpful, and focused board, so you end the year in the black.

 Energy goes somewhere.
 Think of bees.
 If nothing disturbs them, they work tirelessly to make honey.
 They focus on productive work.
 When bees get disturbed, however, they swarm to attack.
 Little honey gets made.
 Without a solid understanding of how nonprofits earn money, boards swarm in confusion as they try to make effective, crucial decisions.
 Uncertainty doesn’t create income.
 It creates plodding.
 Some even “go through the motions” until their terms expire.